Dear Murderer: Original play

 The film was based on a play by St. John Legh Clowes.
 It debuted in a small theatre in London that had specialised in Grand Guignol plays and was so popular it was transferred to the West End in 1946, where it was a hit.
-Director Sam Woods wanted to buy the film rights.
+Director Sam Wood wanted to buy the film rights.
 Film rights were purchased by Sydney Box.

 There were plans to produce the play on Broadway starring Francis Lederer but this did not happen.

 Production

 It was one of the first films made at Gainsborough Pictures after Sydney Box took over as head of production.
 The adaptation was very faithful to the script.

 Filming took place in late 1946.
 It was produced by Sydney's sister Betty.

-The film was shot as Islington Studios.
+The film was shot at Islington Studios.

 The cast included two young actors whom Box was trying to build into stars, Maxwell Reed and Hazel Court.
 Both were from his acting company, The Company of Youth.

 Reception

-The film was well-received for its tautness and ingenuity, with one reviewer noting: "Dear Murderer is a shrewd, semi-psychological thriller with Eric Portman, a well-known menace...being sinister to the height of his bent.
+The film was well received for its tautness and ingenuity, with one reviewer noting: "Dear Murderer is a shrewd, semi-psychological thriller with Eric Portman, a well-known menace...being sinister to the height of his bent.
 The plot is good and chilling."
 It also received positive notices on its release in the U.S.: "Another masterful picture from overseas, a carefully plotted dramatic thriller which revolves very neatly about the commission of the perfect crime."

 The movie was given a Royal Command Performance in Oslo, Norway.
 (Star Greta Gynt was Norwegian.)